-Transport for NSW has developed a proposal for improvements between Merthyr Street and Cantwell Street aimed at reducing the risk of crashes.
+Transport for NSW is delivering safety improvements between Merthyr Street and Cantwell Street aimed at reducing the risk of crashes.

 Between October 2014 and April 2020, there were 12 crashes along this section of Lang Street including seven rear-end crashes, two crashes involving turning vehicles and three crashes involving pedestrians.

 This project aims to address these crash types and reduce the risk of crashes between Merthyr Street and Cantwell Street.

 Transport for NSW has engaged Cessnock City Council to carry out the work.

 The project involves: